zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

         lustre-resource-agents
         ```

-    1. Load the Lustre kernel modules to verify that the software has installed correctly:
+    1. Load the Lustre\* kernel modules to verify that the software has installed correctly:

         ```bash
         modprobe -v lustre
         ```

-1. For systems with ZFS-based OSDs:
+1. For systems with only ZFS-based OSDs:
     1. Install the kernel packages that match the latest supported version for the Lustre\* release:

         ```bash